Mike Pompeo is rumored pick for secretary of state: What to know about him

 “Congress should pass a law re-establishing collection of all metadata, and combining it with publicly available financial and lifestyle information into a comprehensive, searchable database," it said.
 “Legal and bureaucratic impediments to surveillance should be removed.”

 The Senate voted to confirm Pompeo 66-32 on Jan.
-23. His appoinment was opposed by thirty Democrats and Sens.
+23. His appointment was opposed by thirty Democrats and Sens.
 Bernie Sanders, I-Vt., and Rand Paul, R-Ky.

 What are some other things I should know?